cheminfo/nmrium-docs/docs/10_general/30_filters/30_filters.md

 ![](./select_filters.gif)

 To delete a filter, click the corresponding trash button.
+A window will open.
+Click on "yes" if you want to delete the filter only for the opened spectrum, or click on "yes, for all spectra" to delete the filter for all spectra.

 ![](./filters_delete.png)